kmatarese/glide/README.md

 ```

 Here we use the `inject` decorator argument and pass a dictionary that maps
-injected argument names to callables that return the value.
+injected argument names to functions that return the values.
 We inject a `data`
 arg and a `conn` arg and neither are necessary for the command line.
 This
 automatically blacklists those args from the command line as well.
 Since we
 added the `load_table` arg and gave it a default as well, we can now simply